milkorodriguez/astro-paper/src/data/blog/beazley-course-reflection-trimmed.md

 Sure, I had written classes in Python before.
 But writing a working arithmetic type from scratch — including simplification with `gcd`, comparisons, and error handling — is a different story.

 What struck me was how Python lets you *negotiate meaning* between objects through operator overloading.
 You define what it means for two things to be equal, or for one to be less than another.
 It’s a kind of semantics by construction.

----

-## 4. Time Spent on Fundamentals Pays Off Later

-Some of the early exercises seemed deceptively simple.
-But the real payoff was that they gave me tools — mental and practical — for understanding more complex topics like generators, coroutines, and concurrency, which Beazley covers in later parts of the course.

-Rather than rushing through syntax, the course invited me to slow down and understand *why* Python behaves the way it does.
-And that made all the difference.

----

-## Final Thoughts

-This course rekindled my curiosity about the Python language.
-More than just writing code, it made me want to **understand the language as a system** — a design space of decisions, behaviors, and hidden elegance.

-If you're a Python developer who wants to go beyond tutorials and frameworks, I can’t recommend David Beazley’s work enough.

-Next up: I’ll share technical breakdowns of some key exercises, including my own `Frac` class implementation and a deep dive into generator pipelines.

-Stay tuned.